 For Africa, the differences across the continent for both SLSTR-A and SLSTR-B are relatively small, with very few locations with larger differences.
 This is the case for both day and night.
-For Europe the differences are small across the region for night-time but larger during the day with mostly positive differences.
+For Europe the differences are larger with mostly positive differences.
 This is the same for both SLSTR-A and SLSTR-B and is primarily driven by differences in viewing geometry between the SLSTR instruments and SEVIRI and is expected.
 Eastern matchups (such as over the Arabian Peninsula) are towards the edge of the SEVIRI disk and therefore represent large viewing angles.
 At these extreme viewing angles it is expected that SLSTR LST would be increasingly higher than SEVIRI LST.
-For both daytime and night-time the differences are < 1K over Africa for both SLSTR-A and SLSTR-B. Differences are not the same as previous cycles for both Europe and Africa which may indicate responses due to changing seasons.
+For both daytime and night-time the differences are mainly < 1K over Africa for both SLSTR-A and SLSTR-B. Differences are not the same as previous cycles for both Europe and Africa which may indicate responses due to changing seasons.